 This is perhaps the model which catapulted small body guitars into the limelight again, on account of it being seen in the hands of one of the music world’s biggest names.
 Auburn troubadour Sheeran has long favoured the smaller body shape of the Martin LX series, and eventually took the base specification of that range and added a few of his own tweaks resulting in a now out of print signature model.
 However, even if you’re not a fan of Ed, the model on which his signature is based is well worth your attention.
 It features the same small body size, and price, and is a slice of genuine Martin quality at an extremely competitive price.
 Don’t be fooled by the small size either, the Martin LX1E can really project well and thanks to its onboard Fishman electrics it is ready to go through your amp or PA of choice.

 Martin used some fancy build techniques to keep the cost down, like using high pressure laminate mahogany on the back and sides, but this doesn’t dampen the tonal qualities of this guitar.
 It also comes with a robust padded gig-bag, further enhancing its travel/gigging credentials.

 It may not have the history of a Martin or a Taylor, but if you can look beyond a headstock logo you simply won’t be disappointed.
 The included Farida hard case just seals the deal.

-You’d expect the quality of construction to be good and the GS Mini doesn’t disappoint here either.
+You’d expect the quality of construction to be good and the Big Baby doesn’t disappoint here either.

 As you might have guessed the Fender Sonoran Mini acoustic is a 3/4 size version of the popular Fender Sonoran.
 Travelling musicians will definitely benefit from the slightly smaller body, as it’s certainly easier to carry than its larger brother and fender enthusiasts will love the traditional Strat-style headstock which, admittedly, looks a bit odd on a small body acoustic but adds to the charm of this rather esoteric model.